exercism/v3/languages/csharp/exercises/concept/inheritance/.meta/design.md

 This Concept Exercise's prerequisites Concepts are:

+- `classes`: know how to work with classes.
 - `constructors`: know how to work with constructors.
 - `strings`: know how to do basic string interpolation.
 - `numbers`: know how to compare numbers.